 Obtaining Hydroquinone in the UK

 In the UK, hydroquinone has to be prescribed by a licensed healthcare professional such as a GP, aesthetic doctor or dermatologist.
-In addition to traditional clinics, it can also be accessed through a virtual clinic service, such as City Skin Clinic.
-At City Skin Clinic, we offer a range of Obagi products containing hydroquinone, including the Obagi Clear and Obagi Blender.
-In these virtual consultations, you can discuss your skin concerns, have your skin assessed, and receive personalised skincare advice and products.
-Our aesthetic doctors can guide you in choosing the right product and provide instructions for its safe and effective use.
+In addition to traditional clinics, you can also access it through some virtual clinic services, such as ours.
+At City Skin Clinic, we offer custom made hyperpigmentation treatments containing hydroquinone where appropriate.
+In these virtual consultations, you can relay your skin concerns, have your skin assessed, and receive personalised skincare advice and products.
+Our doctors can guide you in choosing the right product and provide instructions for its safe and effective use.
 If it is deemed a suitable treatment for you, it can be ordered through our platform.

 Sources: